 I found the recipe for Orange-Glazed Sweet Potatoes while looking for dishes to accompany a ham.
-Our family always orders a “good ham” for Easter, but I’ve gotten in the habit the last few years of buying a clearance ham (or two) after Christmas.
+We order a “good ham” every Easter, but I always buy a cheap clearance ham (or two) after Christmas.
 Grocery store ham is delicious, easy to prepare, and big enough for multiple meals.
 This year I scored a ten-pound shank for less than what I’d normally pay for a pound of deli ham.
 This ham was enough for Sunday dinner for six, a gallon of pumpkin and black bean soup, plus an extra meaty ham hock for my spouse’s red beans and rice.
 For our Easter ham I usually prepare a massive tray of Funeral Potatoes, but started searching my old cookbooks for something simpler.
-And Orange-Glazed Sweet Potatoes were the perfect fit.
-They’re not exactly weeknight friendly – the sweet potatoes are roasted, then glazed and baked – but there’s very little active prep time.
-And if I’m already stuck at home tending the ham and the oven’s already on this is a low-pressure high quality side.

 I haven’t really made any adjustments to the recipe, aside from making an executive decision to use white-fleshed sweet potatoes.
-I don’t have anything against yellow-fleshed sweet potatoes, but prefer the cleaner taste of the white-fleshed varieties: less sweet, less carrot-y.
+Nothing against yellow-fleshed sweet potatoes, but I prefer the cleaner taste of the white-fleshed varieties: less sweet, less carrot-y.
 I can occasionally find Japanese purple sweet potatoes at my Trader Joe’s (purple skin/white flesh).
 They’d be perfect here as well, and will be my first choice the next time I make Orange-Glazed Sweet Potatoes.

 Preparation is straightforward.
 The sweet potatoes are roasted at a moderate temperature in their skins (“jackets”) until soft.
-The only real mistake to make here is to cook them to the point that the skin is wrinkled and the sugars are flowing out like maple syrup.
-They need to be fork tender, but not overcooked.
+Take care not to overcook them.
+You’re not looking for wrinkly skins and caramelized sugars; fork tender is fine.
 The sweet potatoes are then cooled, peeled, and placed in a baking dish.
 The glaze comes together quickly.
 Pour over top, add some sliced oranges, and back in the oven.
 I suppose at some point they’ll burn, but you really can’t screw this part up.

 Orange-Glazed Sweet Potatoes are delicious.
-They lack complexity and are really only as good as the accompanying entrée, and really need a hunk of salty protein to provide an appropriate counterpoint.
+They lack complexity and are really only as good as the accompanying entrée.
+A hunk of salty protein provides an appropriate counterpoint.
 My family obviously enjoyed them with ham, but I’ve also served them with roast pork tenderloin (as in the picture below).
 They would also pair well with any roast poultry, but are probably too sweet to accompany beef or lamb.
 Add a simple steamed green vegetable, or perhaps a green veggie-based side (such as Creamed Beans with Dill Seed) and you’ve got a proper meal.
 Enjoy!